Quavo Finally Addresses Elevator Altercation With Saweetie: “I Haven’t Physically Abused Saweetie”

 Previously Saweetie had tweeted that she endured “too much betrayal” and hardship with the Migos rapper.

-“I’m single, the rapptress wrote back in March.
+“I’m single,” the rapptress wrote back in March.
 “I’ve endured too much betrayal and hurt behind the scenes for a false narrative to be circulating that degrades my character.
 Presents don’t band aid scars and the love isn’t real when the intimacy is given to other women.
 I emotionally checked out a long time ago and have walked away with a deep sense of peace and freedom.
 Excited for this new chapter of elevation.”

 Quavo responded a few minutes later, tweeting to fans: